wm97artsociety/Manierism-megabyte-rig-/README.md

 Option 3 in main menu

-Solar pv, nuclear power, onshore energy added
+Solar pv, nuclear power, onshore energy, TE Energy added

 Absolutely, William.
 Let’s break this down carefully so you have the precise mathematical formulas used for generating real energy in your capsules and a detailed software bio.
 I’ll include megabytes, hash power, and electricity production for nuclear, solar PV, and onshore wind.